RishavAryan/Comparing_ML_Models_on_Amazon_Data/README.md

-# Comparing_ML_Models_on_Amazon_Data
-Reviewing Data and Performance Analysis of Various  Machine Learning Models on Amazon Review Data-Sets
+# Reviewing Data and Performance Analysis of Various  Machine Learning Models on Amazon Review Data-Sets

 The goal of this project is to analyse the Amazon food review data to understand customer behaviour.
 On analysing data, the query arises on customer behaviour on products.
 Like, is